tushar-7372/nest-js-with-ts-learning/README.md

 - writting custom interceptors and using dto

 ===
-what is done in the above commit : created an interceptor and a dto , applied that dto to that interceptor that is manipulating the data we are sending as response
+what is done in this commit :
+created an interceptor and a dto , applied that dto to that interceptor that is manipulating the data we are sending as response to fix this issue : we have customised the serialise interceptor to receive any dto ( making use of contructor )